smidaharoun/overwatch-api/README.md

     php artisan import

-To import one or more tables:

-    php artisan import heroes,abilities

 ## Contribution

 If you would like to contribute to the project, please follow the steps above to install the project on your system so you can make changes.